 He also spent several years as the wine expert for JetBlue Airways, curating the selections for their on-board Mint experience.
 Travel + Leisure lauded it as “the best overall wine selection” among U.S. airlines.
 It was honored by Business Traveler’s Cellars in the Sky awards as one of the best business-class selections in the world.

-Additionally, he has served as the U.S. columnist for Britain’s Decanter magazine and the wine columnist for Seattle magazine, and has written about wine for such top publications as Saveur, Food & Wine, The Art of Eating and Noble Rot.
+Previously Bonné was the Lifestyle Editor at MSNBC, responsible for food, wine and culture coverage; he also worked there as a producer and correspondent, covering everything from politics to the airline industry.
+Additionally, he has served as the U.S. columnist for Britain’s Decanter magazine and the wine columnist for Seattle Magazine, has been a contributor to The Oxford Companion to Wine, and has written about wine and food for such top publications as Saveur, Food & Wine, The Washington Post, The Art of Eating and Noble Rot.
 For several years he served as the U.S. Chairman of the Decanter World Wine Awards.

 His overall journalism career spans three decades, including pioneering work in digital journalism for such organizations as NBC News, Court TV and News Corporation.